marzeq/mconf/README.md

 ## what and why?

-to start - i am a big fan of the general idea of yaml, the easy-to-read nature of it is very appealing to me. however, it has many obvious pitfalls like a (somewhat) undefined syntax with multiple ways to do the same thing, no official standard, and the glaring issue that it's indentation based
+to start - i am a big fan of the general idea of yaml, the easy-to-read nature of it is very appealing to me. however, it has many obvious pitfalls like: multiple ways to do the same thing, a standard that is often not respected by different parsers, and the glaring issue that it's indentation based

-so, i decided to make my own one that is more strict and has a more defined syntax while still being easy to read, avoiding the problems of yaml, while adding some creature comforts
+so, i decided to make my own one that is more strict and has a more defined syntax while still being easy to read, avoiding the problems of yaml, while adding some additional features that i think are useful:wq:

-it was originally made as a recreational programming exercise and a way to learn more about tokenisation and parsing, however, i decided to flesh it out a bit more to make it more usable
+it was originally made as a recreational programming exercise and a way to learn more about tokenisation and parsing, however, i decided to work on it a bit more to make it more usable

 ## getting the binary

 ### pre-compiled binaries

-go onto the [releases page](https://github.com/marzeq/mconf/releases) and download the binary for your platform (compiled from `stable` branch)
+go onto the [releases page](https://github.com/marzeq/mconf/releases) and download the binary for your platform

 ### building from source